jetty840/Sailfish-MightyBoardFirmware/docs/azteeg-x3/azteeg_x3_v2.0.md

 [^1]: There's also a version optimized to Cupcakes and Thing-o-Matics.
 [^2]: Break long Z moves into multiple moves if using a high resolution Z axis.
 However, even that may still cause difficulty.
-[^3]: A very large community, by the way.
-While MakerBot has sold several hundred thousand Replicator 1 and 2 series printers, the Asian clone manufacturers have reportedly sold two to three times the number of Replicator 1 clones.
+[^3]: While MakerBot has sold several hundred thousand Replicator 1 and 2 series printers, the Asian clone manufacturers have reportedly sold two to three times the number of Replicator 1 clones.
 [^4]: Note that Sailfish does support FAT-32 in addition to FAT-16.
 [^5]: Using an ATmega 1280 saved about $1 US per motherboard.
 Incredibly shortsighted and, frankly, unforgivable.
-[^6]:  If you carefully look at Marlin and grbl sources, you will see that the maximum normal accelration ("mna") and maximum extrusion-only acceleration (mea)  parameters have no effect: they are overridden by the per-axis maximum accelerations once they are applied.
+[^6]:  If you carefully look at Marlin and grbl sources, you will see that the maximum normal acceleration ("mna") and maximum extrusion-only acceleration (mea)  parameters have no effect: they are overridden by the per-axis maximum accelerations once they are applied.
 Thus mna and mea serve no purpose.
 Well, that's almost entirely true: should the mna or mea be set to a value smaller than a per-axis maximum acceleration, then mna or mea will prevail for that axis.
 However, the same effect can be had by simply reducing that axial maximum acceleration.
 So again, mna and mea do not serve a useful purpose.
 They appear to be an artifact from grbl's early days before it had per-axis maximum accelerations.
 [^7]: Note that you must be using revision 30 (r30) or later of ReplicatorG 40 - Sailfish for downloads to work owing to changes in the CloudFlare web server caching service used by yola.com.